Isaac Alcalay: Life

 In April 1941, the day after the Germans bombed Belgrade, Alcalay left Belgrade with his wife and daughter and began escaping Yugoslavia on foot.
 There were false reports at first that he was killed in the bombings, although his son-in-law was reportedly captured by the Nazis.
 He was hunted down by the Gestapo in Yugoslavia, and at one point he hid in a cellar while his daughter told Gestapo agents that no one was in the house.
 The Breslau Radio repeatedly singled him out for attack, promising listeners he would be captured.
 He managed to escape capture and made his way to Sofia, Bulgaria, only for the pro-Nazi Bulgarian government under King Boris III to find out about his arrival and order him to leave within 24 hours.
 He was able to stay longer for health reasons and later made his way to Istanbul, Turkey.
-From there, he made his way to the Land of Israel, where he was welcome by the entire Yishuv for his support of Zionism and for being the great-nephew of Rabbi Yehudah Hay Alcalay, a famous rabbi that preached political Zionism decades before Theodor Herzl.
-While in Palestine, he recovered from his journey and made arrangements with Jewish agency leaders, especially heads of the Sephardic community, to render aid to Yugoslavia.
+From there, he made his way to the Land of Israel, where he was welcomed by the entire Yishuv for his support of Zionism and for being the great-nephew of Rabbi Yehudah Hay Alcalay, a famous rabbi that preached political Zionism decades before Theodor Herzl.
+While in Palestine, he recovered from his journey and made arrangements with Jewish Agency leaders, especially heads of the Sephardic community, to render aid to Yugoslavia.
 He then travelled to America in a roundabout journey via West Africa and South America, arriving in the country by July 1942.

-After arriving in America, Alcalay settled in New York City, New York and became a representative of the Yugoslav government-in-exile.
+After arriving in America, Alcalay settled in New York City and became a representative of the Yugoslav government-in-exile.
 In 1945, he helped organize the Central Sephardic Jewish Community of America, Inc., serving as its leader, chief rabbi of all Sephardic Jews in New York City, and spiritual head of all Sephardic communities in the United States.
 Until his leadership, the Sephardic community in America went from some scattered and stagnating congregations into a more unified and mainstream community.
 Involved in the founding of the World Jewish Congress in 1936, he promoted its work on behalf of persecuted European Jewry before, during, and after World War II and the Holocaust.
-He was a board member of the American Joint Distribution Committee, B'nai B'rith, and the New York Board of Rabbis.
+He was a board member of the American Jewish Joint Distribution Committee, B'nai B'rith, and the New York Board of Rabbis.
 He also founded the Sephardic Home for the Aged in Brooklyn.
 He retired as Chief Rabbi in 1968, after which he lived in the Sephardic Home.
 In 1970, Yeshiva University gave him a medal.
 In 1971, the Association of Yugoslav Jews in the U.S. issued a souvenir journal in honor of his 90th birthday.